-The Company structure has been established to be agile and flexible and this has been particularly beneficial in the current COVID 19 circumstances where meetings have been held virtually and decisions can be made in writing.
-Whilst we anticipate the return of face to face meetings in due course, the companies will continue with virtual meetings where appropriate and effective to do so.
+The Company structure has been established to be agile and flexible and this has continued to be beneficial during COVID 19 where meetings have been held virtually and decisions can be made in writing.
+Whilst we anticipate the return of face-to-face meetings in due course, the companies will continue with virtual meetings where appropriate and effective to do so.
 Business as usual has continued for each of the companies with staff and directors able to work remotely.